Home > Statement on Risk Management and Internal Control

 Statement on Risk Management and Internal Control

-The Board recognises the importance of a sound risk management and internal control framework to safeguard stockholders’ investment and assets of the Group.
-The Board’s Statement on Risk Management and Internal Control (“Statement”) outlines the nature and scope of risk management and internal control of the Group during the year.
+The Board is committed to maintain a sound risk management and internal control framework to safeguard the stockholders’ investment as well as the Group’s assets.
+The Board’s Statement on Risk Management and Internal Control (“Statement”) outlines the nature and scope of the Group’s risk management and internal control during the year.
 The Statement also takes into consideration the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers, a publication issued by Bursa Malaysia Securities Berhad (“Bursa Securities”) on the issuance of a statement about the state of risk management and internal control pursuant to Paragraph 15.26(b) of the Listing Requirements of Bursa Securities.

 The Board affirms its overall responsibility for adequacy and effectiveness of the Group’s system of risk management and internal control (the “system”).
 This includes reviewing the adequacy and integrity of financial, operational and compliance controls and risk management procedures.
-In view of the limitations inherent in any system of risk management and internal control, the Board ensures that the risk management and internal control framework is designed to manage the Group’s key areas of risk within an acceptable risk profile, rather than to eliminate the risk of failure to achieve the Group’s business and corporate objectives.
-The Board continually reviews the framework in ensuring that the risk management and internal control framework provides a reasonable but not absolute assurance against material misstatement of management and financial information and records or against financial losses or fraud.
+In view of the limitations inherent in any system of risk management and internal control, the Board ensures that the risk management and internal control framework is designed to manage the Group’s key areas of risk within an acceptable risk profile, rather than to eliminate the risk of non-adherence to achieve the Group’s business and corporate objectives.
+The Board continually reviews the framework in ensuring that the risk management and internal control framework provides a reasonable but not absolute assurance against the occurrence of any material misstatement of management and financial information and records, financial losses or fraud.